-These communications could be very relevant to ensuring that Secretary Becerra is acting consistent with his ethics and other legal obligations.
-In order to most efficiently facilitate our request, we request that the FOIA office use the Agency's enterprise records management system to search and process this request.
+To facilitate this request, we request that the FOIA office use the Agency's enterprise records management system to search and process this request.

-Finally, FOIA's "frequently requested record" provision was enacted as part of the 1996 Electronic Freedom of Information Act Amendments, and requires all federal agencies to give "reading room" treatment to any FOIA-processed records that, "because of the nature of their subject matter, the agency determines have become the subject of subsequent requests for substantially the same records."
-5 U.S.C. § 552(a)(2)(D)(ii)(I).
+Finally, FOIA's "frequently requested record" provision was enacted as part of the 1996 Electronic Freedom of Information Act Amendments and requires all federal agencies to give "reading room" treatment to any FOIA-processed records that, "because of the nature of their subject matter, the agency determines have become the subject of subsequent requests for substantially the same records."
+5 U.S.C.\\$552(a)(2)(D)(ii)(I).
 Also, enacted as part of the 2016 FOIA Improvement Act, FOIA's Rule of 3 requires all federal agencies to proactively "make available for public inspection in an electronic format" "copies of records, regardless of form or format ... that have been released to any person ... and ... that have been requested 3 or more times."
-5 U.S.C. § 552(a)(2)(D)(ii)(I).
+5 U.S.C.\\$552(a)(2)(D)(ii)(I).

 Therefore, we respectfully request that you make available online any records that the agency determines will become the subject of subsequent requests for substantially the same records, and records that have been requested three or more times.